xwiki-contrib/packaging-snap/README.md

 ```
 sudo snap install xwiki_14.4.1_amd64.snap --dangerous
 ```

-This will install the snap which is only **mysql compatible**
+# xwiki-base-snap and xwiki-mysql-snap has been replaced by xwiki-jetty package

-# Setting up the xwiki-base-snap mysql database
+# Setting up the xwiki-base-snap mysql database **(obsolete)**

 * Make sure you have [mysql](https://dev.mysql.com/doc/refman/8.0/en/installing.html)5.7 or greater installed.
 * Start the MySQL server.
 You can do that in several ways.
 For example use mysqld --console